Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 - The `model_training` directory contains the code necessary to train and evaluate the brain-to-text model.
 See the README.md in that folder for more detailed instructions.
 - The `language_model` directory contains the ngram language model implementation and a pretrained 1gram language model.
 Pretrained 3gram and 5gram language models can be downloaded [here](https://datadryad.org/dataset/doi:10.5061/dryad.x69p8czpq) (`languageModel.tar.gz` and `languageModel_5gram.tar.gz`).
 See [`language_model/README.md`](language_model/README.md) for more information.

+## Competition
+This repository also includes baseline model training and evaluation code for the [Brain-to-Text '25 Competition](https://www.kaggle.com/competitions/brain-to-text-25).
+The competition is hosted on Kaggle, and the code in this repository is designed to help participants train and evaluate their own models for the competition.
+The baseline model provided here is a custom PyTorch implementation of the RNN model used in the paper, which can be trained and evaluated using the provided data.

 ## Data
 ### Data Overview
 The data used in this repository (which can be downloaded from [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85), either manually from the website, or using `download_data.py`) consists of various datasets for recreating figures and training/evaluating the brain-to-text model: